wongchengyi/tictactoe-small/README.md

 # tictactoe-small

-This is a small coding projec i took up during weekend for refreshing myself on java
+This is a small coding project i took up during weekend for refreshing myself on java